tripledio/tripledio.github.io/_posts/2024-03-27-maximizing-resource-efficiency.md

 Given the nature of software engineering, the drive for maximum resource efficiency is especially harmful.
 People are not machines that produce code.
 Software development is about learning and solving problems.
 Something that is hard to do "efficiently".
 The same way it is hard to be creative efficiently.

 Once a problem is solved, writing the code is straightforward.
 Creativity and problem-solving cannot be measured by how busy we are.
 Often a walk in the park can be much more productive than staring at your screen for two more hours.
 Even if it doesn't seem like we are "busy".

+The fact that the work required to create a software product is not directly visible in the real world, makes it easy to do oo much at the same time.
+Queues and WIP are waste.
+We shouldn't just focus on what we can see (people typing a lot) but try to visualize the entire flow of our system.
+So we are optimizing the flow of the system, not the workload of individuals.

 ## Links